circlefin/malachite/specs/consensus/accountable-tm/acountable-tm.md

-challenge is the following: If a process committed a value `v` in round `r`, there are cases where we cannot say whether a prevote for a different value `v'` in a larger round `r' > r` by the same process is according to the algorithm (based on a proposal with a `validRound > r`) or not.
+challenge is the following: If a process committed a value `v` in round `r`, there are cases where we cannot say whether a prevote for a different value `v'` in a larger round `r' > r` by the same process is according to the algorithm (based on a proposal with a `validRound > r`) or not (which would be an amnesia attack).

 ## The algorithm

-Accountable Tendermint consensus differs from the original Tendermint algorithm just in the propose message.
+Accountable Tendermint consensus differs from the original Tendermint algorithm just in the prevote message.
 In the original Tendermint, propose messages has the fields (in Quint)
 ```
 type Vote = {